Kent School

 Learning In A Community

 Strong relationships form the backbone of the Kent experience.
-You will enjoy an incredible range of opportunities in a personalized community setting.
-The transformational connections you build with your teachers, advisors, coaches, dorm parents, and classmates will spark your curiosity and provide a foundation for your lifelong commitment to intellectual and personal exploration.
+The connections built with teachers, advisors, coaches, dorm parents, and classmates will spark your curiosity and provide a foundation for your lifelong commitment to intellectual and personal exploration.

 Partners In Intellectual Exploration